SparrowBrain/Playnite.PlayNext/README.md

 * Year 2010 - 0;

 #### Game Length
-Takes the game lengths for all games and assings the scores depending on the difference from the preferred length.
+Takes the game lengths for all games and assings the scores depending on the difference from the preferred length, capping out at half the preferred length.
 For example if our preferred length is 20 hours and the biggest difference is a game of length 40 hours, then we get these scores:
 * Hours 0 - 0;
+* Hours 10 - 0;
-* Hours 10 - 50;
+* Hours 15 - 50;
 * Hours 20 - 100;
+* Hours 25 - 50;
-* Hours 30 - 50;
+* Hours 30 - 0;
 * Hours 40 - 0;

 ### Weighting